 Hometown: Port Douglas

-Based in: Port Douglas
+Based in: Queensland

 Cheryl has been a practising professional artist since the 1990s; she has amassed a long list of collectors around the world along with solo exhibitions from galleries on the Strand in London, Cambridge and in Cornwall at Truro, St.Ives and Penzance.
 In the south of the UK is where she lived and immersed herself for five years amongst some of the last of the great post modern British artists such as Sandra Blow, Terry Frost and Barry Cooke.